-Our goal is to educate the whole student.
-That is why Catlin Gabel provides extensive avenues for students to learn and grow outside the classroom in ways that will enhance their emotional, social, and ethical development.
-Outdoor education is an essential component of this effort.
+Because our goal is to educate the whole student, we provide extensive avenues for students to learn and grow outside the classroom in ways that will enhance their emotional, social, and ethical development.
+Outdoor education at Catlin Gabel is an essential component of this effort.

 Financial assistance is available for most trips and programs.